• Home

 by Rebecca Forstadt-Olkowski Leave a Comment

 Did you know that sunglasses were invented over 2,000 years ago?
-They have been traced back to Inuit Eskimos native to Alaska, Greenland, Siberia, and other Arctic regions.
+They have been traced back to the Inuit Eskimos native to Alaska, Greenland, Siberia, and other Arctic regions.
 As you can imagine, they protected those ancient residents from the sun’s glare.
 The Inuit used walrus ivory, leather, or wood to create goggles that had small slits to look through.

 In 1752, an English optician named James Ayscough designed tinted sunglasses with side pieces.